fr05t-byt3/Chinese-quiz/README.md

 # Chinese-quiz
-Quizzing application to learn Hanzi and Pinyin for Beginners
+Quizzing application to learn Hanzi and Pinyin for Beginners: https://fr05t-byt3.github.io/Chinese-quiz/

 how to run this project